-North Dakotas history is rich with stories from the Lewis and Clark Expedition.
-The expedition came through North Dakota in 1804-1805.
-In fact, this is where they met and built friendships with such important figures as Sacagawea, Toussaint Charbonneau, and Sheheke-Shote.
+North Dakota's history is rich with stories from the Lewis and Clark Expedition, also known as the Corps of Discovery.
+The expedition came through North Dakota twice between 1804 and 1806.
+In fact, this is where they met and built friendships with such important figures as Sacagawea, Toussaint Charbonneau and Sheheke-Shote.
 Visitors retracing Lewis and Clark’s footsteps can experience the same landscape and cultures the Corps of Discovery encountered in a number of different ways.

 Cross Ranch State Park

 While the Lewis and Clark Expedition did not spend any noted time at this location they did winter just a few miles upstream from this Park.
 Cross Ranch State Park is located along some of the last free-flowing and undeveloped stretches of the Missouri River.
 While exploring Cross Ranch State Park, visitors may find themselves traveling back in time, catching a glimpse of the landscape as it appeared to Native Americans inhabiting the area hundreds of years ago, or hearing the echoes of the Lewis and Clark Expedition making its way to the Pacific coast along the Missouri River.